opa334/TrollStore/README.md

 | 15.6 RC1/2 | Not Supported | Not Supported |
 | >=15.6 | Not Supported | Not Supported |

-This version table is final, TrollStore will never support anything other than the versions listed as supported here.
+This version table is final, TrollStore will never support anything other than the versions listed here.
 Do not bother asking, if you got a device on an unsupported version, it's best if you forget TrollStore even exists.

 ## Updating TrollStore